 Asbestos Air Monitoring

 Asbestos air monitoring is carried out to assess and ensure the effectiveness of the implemented control measures during the removal and clearance of friable and/or non-friable (bonded) asbestos-containing materials.
 Air monitoring may be undertaken during an asbestos removal to determine the presence of asbestos fibres outside the removal area or at the conclusion of an asbestos removal, to determine whether the area is safe to reoccupy.

-Hazmat’s NATA Accredited Asbestos Laboratory provides air monitoring services using our own NATA approved counters and signatories.
+Hazmat’s NATA Accredited Asbestos Laboratory provides air monitoring services using our own Laboratory approved counters and signatories.
 A Hazmat consultant will attend the site to undertake air monitoring and can conduct an asbestos clearance inspection.
 Samples collected are then analysed to determine the quantity of asbestos fibres in the air.

 Asbestos air monitoring is broadly split into two types: